 MATH 115 (College Algebra) MATH 120 (Probability and Statistics) MATH 125 (Pre-Calculus) MATH 130 or 135 or 150A (1st semester Calculus)

-If possible, it is recommended that you take MATH 403A/B. You will need instructor approval for these courses.
+If possible, it is recommended that you take MATH 403A and MATH 403B.
+You will need instructor approval for these courses.

 8. What is student teaching?
 The typical person in our credential program is a "student teacher" who is assigned to work with one or two Master Teachers at a local public school.
 In this role, you learn from the experience of the Master Teacher(s), taking time to do observations, in-class tutoring, and eventually co-planning and co-teaching.

 9. What is the professional track or Internship teaching?
-There are some students who are ready to assume the responsibilities of a full-time teacher at the start of either the 1st semester (less common) or 2nd semester (more common) of the credential program.
+There are some students who are ready to assume the responsibilities of a full-time teacher at the start of the 2nd semester of the credential program.
 In such a case, they will be permitted by the program advisor to pursue a full-time mathematics teaching position in a local public school and issued an "Internship" credential.
 Despite the name, such a position carries with it the same responsibilities as any full-time teacher in addition to having to complete the credential program requirements.
-For this reason, the professional track is not recommended for everyone though it is an option available to those in the CSUF Single Subject Credential program.
+For this reason, the professional track is not recommended for everyone though it is an option available to those who have successfully completed one semester in the CSUF Single Subject Credential program.

 10. How can I improve my knowledge of Spanish to communicate with students and parents?
 While not required for California teachers, I strongly recommend that as a teacher you learn Spanish.
 This will make you both more employable and more effective!
 Here are two ideas for developing your Spanish language abilities: